Tim’s Multi-Day Hiking Gear List

 Why I chose this:

-• Provides the base layer for my strapping system (you may not need this layer but should use it until you know that the adhesive on the next layer of taping doesn’t irritate your feet or else test a small patch of the strapping tape to see if you have ay reactions)
+- You may not need this layer but should use it until you know that the adhesive on the next layer of taping doesn’t irritate your feet or else test a small patch of the strapping tape to see if you have any reactions

 Foot taping 2: Elastoplast Rigid Strapping Tape -3.8cm x 15m